Put Your Exceptional Teaching Skills to Use by submitting a recorded micro-session for Accelerate 2026

 These benefits are offered as recognition and support—not as a substitute for compensation.

-• While speaker fees are not guaranteed, we are actively pursuing multiple compensation mechanisms:
+• While micro-session recording fees are not guaranteed, we are actively pursuing multiple compensation mechanisms:

 Speaker Revenue Distribution Fund